felipe1496/monsters-rolodex/README.md

 <h1 align="center"> Monsters Rolodex </h1>
-<p> Monsters Rolodex is web project developed to search among a group os monsters <p>
+<p> Monsters Rolodex is web project developed to search among a group of monsters <p>

 <h2> 💻 Languages and tecnologies used </h2>